Food Lifestyle

 iStock.com/venusphoto

 Some tests have found that air fryers actually generate more acrylamides than deep frying, especially in starchy foods like potatoes.
-That’s concerning because while acrylamides are found in many natural foods, and are impossible to avoid completely, when they are excessive, they can cause mutations in humans that may lead to cancer.
+That’s concerning because while acrylamides are found in many natural foods, and are impossible to avoid completely, excessive amounts can cause mutations that may lead to cancer.
 Fortunately, there are ways you can reduce acrylamide levels when using an air fryer.

 While some air fryers are easy to clean, others demand a lot of time, attention, and elbow grease.
 While the closed basket may feel like “out of sight, out of mind,” you do need to clean it regularly to prevent it from becoming, well, a gross health hazard.
 If you do use any amount of oil, the basket can become sticky and greasy.
-And even oil-free food particles can get stuck on surfaces.
+Even oil-free food particles can become stuck on the mesh.
 Baskets with lots of nooks and crannies can be especially hard to clean.
-Here’s a useful article with instructions for keeping your air fryer clean and ready for action.
+Here’s a helpful article with instructions on how to keep your air fryer clean and ready for use.

 Another problem with air fryers, especially if you’re feeding a lot of mouths, is their relatively small capacity.
 Basically, the larger the volume, the less the food will seem “fried” and the longer it will take to cook.
 So there’s a tradeoff between the taste and the amount you can cook.

 Air fryers will make batches that can feed a family of four or fewer.
-And depending how hungry everyone is, even four people may need a couple of batches to satisfy.
+And depending on how hungry everyone is, even four people may need a couple of batches to satisfy their hunger.
 Different models advertise their capacity, but the actual capacity is often smaller than claimed.

 You may be tempted to fit more food in by crowding the basket, but this defeats the purpose of air frying.
-The food may not cook evenly, and may not come out crispy.
+The food may not cook evenly, and won’t come out crispy.

-Most models of air fryer use Teflon or a similar non-stick coating, since convenience and ease of cleaning are hot selling points.
+Most models of air fryers use Teflon or a similar non-stick coating, since convenience and ease of cleaning are hot selling points.
 The baskets themselves — the parts that come in contact with food — may have chemical coatings that contain PTFE (aka Teflon) and PFOA (a compound used to manufacture PTFE).
-Look out for these non-stick coatings, or any model where plastic touches the food, as they can release chemicals that may be toxic.
+Look out for these non-stick coatings, or any model where plastic touches the food, as heat causes them to release chemicals that may be toxic.

 Some poorly made models are even reported to be fire hazards.
 One viral video from June 2021 shows a short-circuited air fryer throwing off flames as a four-year-old girl in a tutu frets, then runs to alert her father that their house is in danger.
 Yikes!

 Finally, any cookware is only as healthy as the food you put in it.
-Given the easy and cheap availability of packaged frozen fried foods like potato fries, chicken wings, mozzarella sticks, and so on, you may need to set some boundaries so that an air fryer doesn’t turn your kitchen into a home-based, fast food restaurant.
+Given the easy and cheap availability of packaged frozen fried foods like potato fries, chicken wings, mozzarella sticks, and so on, one of the cons of air fryers is the possibility of turning your kitchen into a home-based fast food restaurant.

 Air Fryer Recommendations

 OK, enough beating around the basket.
-If you want an air fryer, which one should you get?
+If you want an air fryer, what’s the best one to buy?

 The answer, as with most things in life, is “it depends.”

-The Ninja AF101 or 161 models come in at a little over $100 or $150, depending on size.
-With the classic basket design and a simple keypad, these air fryers are both on the larger side: four and five and a half quarts, respectively.
-The baskets are non-stick, and coated in ceramic, so they don’t contain the chemicals in some non-stick surfaces that can off-gas and cause health problems.
-They’re also easy to clean, as all food-touching parts are dishwasher safe.
+The Ninja Pro 4-in-1 and 6-in-1 models are priced at around $100-$200, depending on the size.
+With their classic basket design and simple keypad, these air fryers are both on the larger side, measuring five and six and a half quarts, respectively.
+The baskets are non-stick and coated in ceramic, so they don’t contain the chemicals in some non-stick surfaces that can off-gas and cause health problems.
+They’re also easy to clean, as all food-touching parts are dishwasher-safe.
+Home and Gardens lists this air fryer as their top pick.

 Yedi Evolution Air Fryer

 Another healthy option is the Yedi Evolution Air Fryer.
 It’s a beast at 6.8 quarts, and also includes a ceramic non-stick coating, which is advertised as lead- and cadmium-free.
-Currently priced at under $150, it’s a good option if you have a large family and don’t want to go with the Breville described above.
+Currently priced around $100-$130, it’s a good option if you have a large family.
 It also comes with a lot of accessories, including a muffin pan, pizza pan, steaming sheets, and grill rack.

-If you like watching your food cook, the Sahomwell Air Fryer may be the appliance for you.
-Unlike other models housed in (typically black) plastic, the Sahomwell is mostly see-through, featuring an 18-quart glass bowl into which you can place the fryer basket and other accessories.
-At under $100, it’s also the least expensive option on our recommended list.
+If you like watching your food cook, the Big Boss Air Fryer may be the appliance for you.
+Unlike other models housed in (typically black) plastic, the Big Boss is mostly see-through, featuring a 16-quart glass bowl into which you can place the fryer basket and other accessories.
+It’s currently priced at around $100-$130.
 The glass and stainless steel construction guarantees that no nasty chemicals will off-gas or rub off on your food.

 What to Do with Your Air Fryer